MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Get-MgEntitlementManagementAssignmentRequest.md

 # Get-MgEntitlementManagementAssignmentRequest

 ## SYNOPSIS
-In Azure AD entitlement management, retrieve the properties and relationships of an  accessPackageAssignmentRequest object.
+In Microsoft Entra entitlement management, retrieve the properties and relationships of an  accessPackageAssignmentRequest object.
+This API is available in the following national cloud deployments.

 ## SYNTAX